Last updated: Aug 21 2013

 - In Visual Studio's Package Manager Console, run the command update-epidatabase.

-- Build your solution, set the front-end site as StartUp Project, then start the site (Ctrl + F5)).
+- Build the solution, set the front-end site as StartUp Project, then start the site (Ctrl + F5)).

 - You should be redirected to the migration view.
-If you are asked to log in, use the default credentials admin/store, and follow the instructions to run all the migration steps.
+If you are asked to log in, use the default credentials: user name is admin, and password is store.
+Then, follow instructions to run all migration steps.

-- After all migration steps are completed, browse the site to verify that it works.
+- Browse the site to verify that it works.